johnzxcvbnm/Adi/unit_1/w01d02/instructor_notes/TERMINAL_NAVIGATION.md

 `cd -` toggle previous directory

-There are also video tutorials [here](https://www.youtube.com/playlist?list=PLdnONIhPScSToZztXRHyKZTQEsE30luMx)
+There are also video tutorials [here](https://www.youtube.com/playlist?list=PLdnONIhPScSToZztXRHyKZTQEsE30luMx) - start from the beginning if this lesson felt fast/everything is new.
+Start on a later lesson to learn about more advanced Terminal topics.

+Be sure to also check out the class wiki!